 The daily dose seems to be min 4g/day and up to 30g/day.
 Yet 4g to 8g/day seems the most common dose used by Dr. Alberto.

 It has been claimed to be completely safe.
 A few more references on the safety subject can be found here.
-It is recommend to be combined with juices or meals (as powder or capsules) and also it is recommend to be taken with antacids like omeprazole prior to the administration of Citric Acid (in order to increase Citric Acid absorption in the body).
-(Ref.1)
+It is recommend to be combined with juices or meals (as powder or capsules).
+Some people are taking it with antacids like omeprazole to reduce the GI side effects.

 Start with 500mg 3x/day and move up to the target dose of for example 10g/day.